 Juries ordered Roche to pay more than $53 million to Accutane patients so far.
 This total comes from several large judgments.
 But the company appealed the verdicts, and appellate trial court judges ruled in favor of Roche in the majority of the retrials.

 McCarrell v.
-Hoffman-LaRoche, Inc. – In 2007, Roche lost its first Accutane trial.
+Hoffmann-LaRoche, Inc. – In 2007, Roche lost its first Accutane trial.
 A New Jersey jury awarded 36-year-old Alabama plaintiff Andrew McCarrell $2.5 million.
 McCarrell’s lawsuit claimed he suffered bowel disease after taking Accutane.
 As a result, he had five surgeries and had his colon removed.
+That verdict was overturned.

-After the new trial in 2011, the second jury awarded McCarrell more than $25 million — the largest Accutane award to date.
-The Honorable Carol E. Higbee, the judge who ruled in the case, said that McCarrell’s “testimony and that of his wife and doctors presented a picture of probably the worst case of pain, suffering and loss of quality of life I ever heard described in my eighteen years on the bench.”
+After another trial in 2011, the second jury awarded McCarrell more than $25 million — the largest Accutane award to date.
+A judge in that case said that McCarrell’s “testimony and that of his wife and doctors presented a picture of probably the worst case of pain, suffering and loss of quality of life I ever heard described in my eighteen years on the bench.”

-Roche appealed the case.
+Roche appealed.
 The appellate court ruled McCarrell waited too long to file suit and threw his case out in 2015.

-Roche appealed and the case went up for retrial.
+Roche appealed and the case was retried.
 In 2014, a second jury found Roche failed to adequately warn the drug could cause ulcerative colitis.
 It awarded Kendall $1,587,928 for past medical expenses and pain and suffering.

 Kathleen Rossitto and Riley Wilkinson – In June 2012, a New Jersey court ordered Roche to pay $18 million in compensatory damages to Kathleen Rossitto and Riley Wilkinson.
 Both women claimed Accutane caused them to develop inflammatory bowel disease.
 They were to receive $9 million each.

 Roche appealed the cases and a judge overturned the original verdict.
-The Appellate Division ruled that the trial court judge “seriously erred” in allowing some revelations in court while restricting others, Fierce Pharma reported in 2016.
+The appellate court ruled that the trial court judge “seriously erred” in allowing some revelations in court while restricting others, Fierce Pharma reported in 2016.